mcuringa/mixi/content/courses/design-lab.md

 the quality of your content (well edited writing, thoughtful images, clear audio, etc), and the overall creativity and originality of your site.

+### Mural Panel
+We are going to design and produce a mural during this course.
+The mural will be designed for a place in Adelphi's new New York City center, which is under construction at 459 5th Avenue in midtown Manhattan.

+The mural will combine traditional arts with some electronic/digital elements.
+Under the direction of teaching artist Eric Miles, we will co-design themes, content, and a style for the mural.
+The mural will be divided into sections, where teams of 3 students are responsible for their own panel.
+Every panel will incorporate a unifying motif that connects it to neighboring panels and the entire work.

+As a project based "studio" course, the major project will be your team's contribution to the mural panel.
+The instructors will giver you feedback on your work at many points during the course.
+You will work through the design process in many steps, including:

+- initial paper collage on the first day
+- digital design prototype your team's panel
+- sketches and partial work for critique
+- the final panel
+- the integrated mural

+Each panel must include:

+- printed material that is incorporated into your panel
+- paint, stencil, sketch, etching, or other construction directly on the panel
+- a digital electronics element (LEDs, video, audio, sensor interaction, etc)

 {% endcapture %}

 {{ right_col | markdownify }}